brandonchan/Tip-Off/README.md

 Compare ticket prices to the sought out Warriors home games.
 Using prices found on stubhub and the seatgeek api Link to each game so you can buy
+This app is constructed with VueJS for databinding Used Bootstrap for the gridsystem
+FlipclockJS for the countdown timer
 (reach goals)
 Have a popup so you can purchase without leaving the site Open app towards other events